kiyagak/WireShark-Portfolio/HTTP.md

 - **Clear filter** to see all TCP segments.

 **Questions:**
-12. # of GET requests?
+12. Number of GET requests?

 - Enter the following filter to find the GET requests.